+In addition to majoring or minoring in Classical Studies, French, German, Italian, or Spanish, students may also take courses in ancient Greek, Chinese, Japanese, Latin, and Russian.
 In addition, we offer degree programs in Ancient Cultures (major and minor), Italian Studies (major only), Latin American Studies (minor only), Linguistics (major and minor), and Teaching English to Speakers of Other Languages (major and minor)